Jossy-dev/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Task 4 is a script that displays the last 10 lines of a file Task 5 is a script that displays the first 10 lines of a file Task 6 is a script that displays the third line of a file Task 6 is a script that creates a file
+Task 4 is a script that displays the last 10 lines of a file Task 5 is a script that displays the first 10 lines of a file Task 6 is a script that displays the third line of a file Task 7 is a script that creates a file
+Task 8 is a script that shows the result of a command